Heteroskedastic PCA: Algorithm, Optimality, and Applications: Numerical Results

 \section{Numerical Results}

-In this section, we perform simulation studies to further illustrate the merit of proposed procedure in singular subspace estimation when heteroskedastic noise is in presence.
-All simulation results below are based on the average of 1000 repeated independent experiments.
-The average and the standard deviation of estimation errors are indicated by markers and error bars, respectively.
+In this section, we investigate the numerical performance of the proposed procedure.
+All simulation results are based on 1000 repeated independent experiments.
+The average and the standard deviation of estimation errors are respectively indicated by markers and error bars in each plot.